The Agentic Leash: Extracting Causal Feedback Fuzzy Cognitive Maps with LLMs: Conclusions

 This paper shows how iterated and structured LLM agents can generate feedback causal fuzzy cognitive maps from text documents or from transcribed speech.
 Further causal structuring should produce larger FCMs and more powerful LLMs should produce richer and more accurate FCMs.
 The process scales across text sources and knowledge bases because causal language is fairly standard and because FCM operation depends only vector-matrix multiplication and simple nonlinear units.

 The mixing structure of FCMs also allows a given large text to break into chunks and subchunks with corresponding mixed FCM components.
 This process can help with node and edge identification in large documents.
 Mixing such FCMs still produces an FCM and this should further help the growth and uses of very-large-scale causal knowledge networks.
-More advanced agentic FCM systems will lengthen the agentic leash and allow the systems to grow and use complex causal networks as it both shapes and obeys the evolving global equilibria of the total FCM dynamical system.
+More advanced agentic FCM systems will lengthen the agentic leash.
+This will allow the knowledge system to grow and use complex causal networks as the system both shapes and obeys the evolving global equilibria of the total FCM dynamical system.